Free Convolution and Generalized Dyson Brownian Motion

 when the integers $1\leq b_1, ..., b_j\leq N$ are pairwise distinct and $\vb{B}$ is a rotationally invariant random matrix.

-Now, we show in the fourth point of the SI that the perturbation expansion Eq. \eqref{eq:pert} is the exact solution of our dynamical system Eq. \eqref{eqmain} when $t \to 0$ up to order $t^2$, i.e. including up to the contribution $\E\left[\mu_i^{(4)}\right]$.
-Furthermore, one can convince one-self that there is indeed a term corresponding to Eq. \eqref{secondeq} when expanding the solution of Eq. \eqref{eqmain} to order $t^{(j+1)/2}$.
-We have however not been able to show directly that the solution of Eq. \eqref{eqmain} exactly reproduces perturbation theory to all orders in $\sqrt{t}$, although there should be a smart way to do it since the additivity of R-transforms can also be proven by re-summing the expansion of the Stieltjes transform of $\vb{A} + \vb{B}$ in powers of $\vb{B}$, see e.g. \cite{potters2020first, atanasov2024scaling} and SI.
+As we show in SI-4, the perturbation expansion in Eq.~\eqref{eq:pert} -- which is expected to converge to its mean value in the high-dimensional limit -- is the exact solution of our dynamical system in Eq.~\eqref{eqmain} for $t \to 0$, up to order $t^4$, i.e., including the contribution $\E\left[\mu_i^{(4)}\right]$.
+Furthermore, one can convince oneself that there is indeed a term corresponding to Eq.~\eqref{secondeq} when expanding the solution of Eq.~\eqref{eqmain} to order $t^{(j+1)}$.
+Since the additivity of R-transforms can be proven by re-summing the expansion of the Stieltjes transform of $\vb{A} + \vb{B}$ in powers of $\vb{B}$ (see e.g. \cite{potters2020first, atanasov2024scaling} and SI) and that perturbation theory is also result of such an expansion, we expect that the solution of Eq.~\eqref{eqmain} indeed reproduces perturbation theory to all orders in $t$.

+We now turn to the non-deterministic case and aim to generalize the Dyson Brownian motion, Eq.~\eqref{eq:DBM}, by focussing on infinitely divisible matrices in a free sense \cite{e2005classical}.
+Infinite divisibility means that one can write $\vb{B}(t) = \int _0^t{\rm d}\vb{B}(t)$, where ${\rm d}\vb{B}(t)$ is the sum of an infinitesimal Wigner matrix ${\rm d}\vb{W}(t)$ and an independent rank-one Poisson noise, more precisely: